-Funding for this research was received from the Norwegian University of Life Sciences and the CIMMYT project, "Measuring the poverty and food security impacts of improved maize in Africa: A combined econometric and micro economy-wide modeling approach" (under SPIA) and "Identifying socioeconomic constraints to and incentives for faster technology adoption: Pathways to sustainable intensification in Easter and Southern Africa (Adoption Pathways)."
+"Measuring the poverty and food security impacts of improved maize in Africa: A combined econometric and micro economy-wide modeling approach" (under SPIA) and "Identifying socioeconomic constraints to and incentives for faster technology adoption: Pathways to sustainable intensification in Easter and Southern Africa (Adoption Pathways)."
 Valuable contributions by Julius Mangosoni during the 2012 survey and institutional collaboration with Bunda College of Agriculture/Lilongwe, University of Agriculture and Natural Resources during fieldwork are acknowledged.
 There are no known conflicts of interest related to this research.
-All remaining errors are the responsibility of the author.
-Valuable comments on an earlier version of the paper have been received from Sosina Bezu.
+Valuable comments have been received from Sosina Bezu, Kibron Tafere, Ferdinand Vieider and participants in the Experimental Economics